 However, all that sunshine and time in the garden did mean that my mind was buzzing with more updates that we could make to the garden to make it even more practical.
-The problem is we live in a first floor flat and the garden is obviously on the ground floor.
+The problem is we live in a first-floor flat and the garden is obviously on the ground floor.
 So al fresco dining inevitably involves a lot of running up and down the stairs to the kitchen to get food and drinks from the fridge and to collect everything we need for entertaining.

 Something pretty much (read exactly) like the amazing WWOO outdoor kitchen.
-WWOO is a Dutch-designed modular concrete outdoor kitchen by Piet-jan van den Kommer.
+WWOO is a Dutch-designed modular concrete outdoor kitchen by Piet-Jan van den Kommer.
 The design is so simple but there are a number of customisation options on offer which allow you to design and install an outdoor kitchen that meets all your needs and works for your garden.
-You can add a Big Green Egg charcoal BBQ, integrated fireplace or a braai, a sink, wooden storage boxes, and even wooden cutting boards.
+You can add a Big Green Egg charcoal BBQ, an integrated fireplace or a braai, a sink, wooden storage boxes, and even wooden cutting boards.

-The outdoor kitchen comes in three heights (1.3m, 1.65m, or 2m) and also has a degree of flexibility when it comes to length (the segments come in 1.5m lengths).
+The outdoor concrete kitchen comes in three heights (1.3m, 1.65m, or 2m) and also has a degree of flexibility when it comes to length (the segments come in 1.5m lengths).
 Plus it’s super hard wearing, durable and weather-proof as it’s made from concrete.
 The maintenance is probably very minimal too.
 The only disadvantage I can see is the price (admittedly it is a tad expensive!) but given how long it will last, I personally think this is an investment worth making.

-Just in case you’re now desperate to order yourself a WWOO outdoor kitchen, the company is headquartered in the Netherlands but the outdoor kitchens are also available in Israel, Germany, the USA, Belgium and the UK (the offices are situated in St Albans in Hertfordshire).
+Just in case you’re now desperate to order yourself a WWOO outdoor kitchen, the company is headquartered in the Netherlands, but the outdoor kitchens are also available in Israel, Germany, the USA, Belgium and the UK (the offices are situated in St Albans in Hertfordshire).